pierre-jean/mars-rover-kata-command-and-state-pattern/README.md

 The output for each rover should be its final co-ordinates and heading.

-Examples of Input and Output
+Example of input and output
 ----------------------------

 ### Test Input: